Today, I have something really incredible to share…

 I have an otter box case that protects it from abuse.

-Again, recharge your phone using a solar charger or your hand-crank radio.
+Recharge your phone using a solar charger or your hand-crank radio.

 78. Small Signaling Mirror

-Typically, if you’re bugging out, you’re not interested in being rescued.
+If you’re bugging out, you’re not interested in being rescued.

 Odds are you’d rather not draw any attention your way.

-However, use a small signaling mirror to communicate with your fellow companions at longer distances instead of using walkie-talkies.
+However, use a small signaling mirror to communicate with your fellow companions at longer distances (instead of using walkie-talkies).

 If you learn Morse Code, you can use long and short bursts of light to communicate.